hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2016

 ## News
+- Apr 11: Unfortunately the electrical buses are all busy on Wednesday.
+If you go by public transport Bus 32 leaves Eketrägatan at 13.20 and arrives at Arendal Skans 13.37
 - Mar 16: Updated course literature and schedule
 - Mar 15: Added student representatives
-- Mar 10: The grading policy and the schedule were clarified.
+- Mar 10: The grading policy and the schedule were clarified
 - Mar 02: Homepage is up and running.
 The homepage will be continuously edited, reflecting the evolution of the course.

 [C1]: https://github.com/hburden/DAT255/blob/master/Slides/HttpsUrlConnectionDemo.java?raw=true